• Skip to main content

 playhouse before and after (before)

 The first thing we did was get started on the floor.
 The kids decided they wanted a buffalo check floor after we looked up ‘painted floors’ to get some ideas.
-I roughly followed this tutorial here using a mix of black and white paint we already had in our storage room.

 @colleenpastoor